Tencent/TNN/doc/en/development/profiling_en.md

     -c    clean and recompile
     -b    only build, no execute
-    -f    print out the time for every layer in network, otherwise the average time of all layers -d    add <device-id> to indicate the programme runs on which deivce when multiple devices connected(Armlinux does not have this option)
-    -t    add <CPU/GPU> to indicate the platform to run.
+    -f    print out the time for every layer in network, otherwise the average time of all layers -t    add <CPU/GPU> to indicate the platform to run.
 ```